-3. We can replace almost any industrial ultrasonic power supply that is presently available from well known worldwide producers, including generators for metals welding, atomizing, ultrasonic sieving, cutting etc. (of course, not immediately, but still after a very short time after we get necessary information from a client).
+3. We can replace almost any industrial ultrasonic power supply that is presently available from competitors (of course, not immediately, but still after a very short time after we get necessary information from a client).

 4. Our ultrasonic power supplies are using advantages of dynamic load power regulation between series and parallel resonance (capturing even wider frequency intervals).
 We can operate any piezoelectric, ultrasonic transducer in its resonant, fixed frequency regimes, in any numerically selected operating frequency interval, and in many forced, arbitrary frequency-modulated wideband regimes.
-Our generators are much better in many aspects when compared to the well-known ultrasonic generators from others.
-Our generators can be used on the same way as any other ultrasonic generator, and on many other unique ways.
-All presently known industrial and manual control options are available (manual, LCD front panel settings and controls, analog, PLC...
-Everything can be arranged as any other producer (or user) of ultrasonic generators is doing).